Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 }
 ```

 `GET /users/:username/repos` gives us much more info about each of the repositories, so our `Repository` model will be a bit more complex.
-It could look like this:
 ```swift
 // Repository.swift